-- 5.1.2.
+- 5.1.1.
+After Intent forms have been submitted and approved by the Board of Trustees as appropriate (for new programs only), requests for new degree programs, new minors, emphases, options, basic certificates, and concentrations not in the Academic Master Plan shall be sent concurrently to the Committee on Academic Policy and Planning to be considered for inclusion in the Academic Master Plan and to the Committee on Academic University Resources and Planning to be evaluated for resource implications. - 5.1.2.
 Proposals approved by APP and URP shall be routed to the Undergraduate Curriculum Committee for approval. - 5.1.3.
 Proposals approved by the Undergraduate Curriculum Committee shall be sent to the Senate as an action item and to the AA-AVPs, Academic Deans Council, Undergraduate Council, and Associated Students as information items.
 Proposals approved by the Senate shall be sent to the President for final approval.
 Once approved, the Office of Curriculum, Assessment, and Accreditation will work with the Chancellor's Office, CAL State Apply, and the Registrar's Office to prepare the programs for admissions. - 5.1.4.
 New Undergraduate Degree Proposals Flow Chart: